cloudogu/ces-devboxes/README.md

 **Recording tools**

 - gif image optimization: `gifsicle`
 - gif screen recording: `peek`
 - video screen recording: `kazam`

+**Snippet Manager with a preset of handy snippets**

+The snippet manager pet is installed.
+You can edit your snippets with `pet edit` and search and apply snippets in the CLI with the hotkey `CTRL+S`.

 ## Tested Operating Systems